Robert W. Bertram

 IV.
 The answer here being suggested to that question is twofold.
 Recall the question, How democratic ought a military establishment within a democratic society be?
 The twofold answer: a) not very democratic but b) as democratic as morally possible.

-3. But I think I’ve experienced this move to democratize-as-much-as possible, within the Army (for me, especially within the chaplains’ sections), in a way that suggests a connection with a far more ethical interest, an interest that helps people to be morally responsible.
+iii) But I think I’ve experienced this move to democratize-as-much-as possible, within the Army (for me, especially within the chaplains’ sections), in a way that suggests a connection with a far more ethical interest, an interest that helps people to be morally responsible.
+Examples.

 Robert W Bertram